vuralevren/exchange-rates/README.md

 ![Create Endpoint](github/create-endpoint.png)

-We have gotten our exchange_rates model in Body.
-After cleaning the database, we first add the array in the body.
+After cleaning the data from the database, we saved the array from the body to the database.

 >  The `Synchronize Flow` node waits for execution flow until the execution completion of selected nodes.